Connecting With Customers: Segmentation vs Personalization

 2. Merge variables let you insert contact-specific information, such as names, email addresses, or any other data.
 At Campaign Refinery, you can easily use this feature by selecting a merge variable from a drop-down list.

-4. Set up automated email campaigns triggered by specific user actions, such as abandoned cart emails or follow-up messages after a purchase.
+4. Set up trigger emails such as abandoned cart emails or follow-up emails after a purchase.
 This ensures your emails are timely and relevant to the recipient’s recent behavior.

 5. Provide personalized product recommendations based on the recipient’s past purchases or browsing history.
-This can be an effective strategy for e-commerce businesses looking to upsell or cross-sell products.
+This can be an effective strategy for e-commerce businesses looking to cross-sell or upsell products.

 7. Craft subject lines that resonate with the recipient by incorporating their name, location, or other personalized elements.
-This can increase the likelihood of the recipient opening the email.
+This can help increase open rates.

 Email Segmentation vs Email Personalization